PolyArch/cs259/07-exams.md

 in this course, there are no sample exams to give you from previous years.
 However, I will likely follow a style similar to the [UW architecture qual](http://www.cs.wisc.edu/academics/graduate-programs/guidebook/arch-qual).
-There are a number of questions there that are execellent, but some of them are of-course out-of-scope, feel free to ask if it is not clear.
+There are a number of questions there that are excellent, but some of them are of-course out-of-scope, feel free to ask if it is not clear.